Faisalsaddiqui/signup-fun/README.md

 **Additional Features:** Add more tasks and functionalities for a better user experience.

-Contributing Contributions are welcome!
+**Contributing:** Contributions are welcome!
 If you’d like to contribute, please fork the repository and create a pull request.